scriptfairy/learn-python/README.md

 <img src="images/test_dir.PNG">

 You can chooe the root or tests.
-In this case I chose tests folder.
+In this case I chose root folder.

 Once you choose the dir, a little circle will appear next to the root and the test folders: